Get in the game!

 High school sports camps

-Messiah College Athletics hold a number of sports camps throughout the year, especially during the summer months.
+Messiah University Athletics hold a number of sports camps throughout the year, especially during the summer months.
 The Falcons’ sports camps provide a fun, safe and competitive atmosphere for boys and girls of all ages to improve in their skills and grow their love of sports and activity.
 It’s also a great opportunity for prospective student athletes to get to know Messiah’s campus and coaches.
 Many of Messiah’s student-athletes serve as instructors at the camps, creating mentorship opportunities and leadership development.

 Messiah wants to be a place where where you can align your purpose in sport with your purpose in life—to glorify God.
 AROMA, which stands for A Revolution of Missional Athletes, is designed for just that.
 We believe that by providing student-athletes with opportunities to participate in the Kingdom of God through sport, there is a paradigm shift in the true purpose of sports.
 That shift causes students to “see anew” and realize, perhaps for the first time, that they can use their gifting in athletics to build God’s kingdom.